 Where – Virtual format by Zoom call https://lu-se.zoom.us/j/61349123545

 Format – 30 minutes of presentation followed by 15 minutes of discussion, chaired by MAX IV staff

-Host: Dr Esko Kokkonen, manager at SPECIES beamline
+Host: Dr Innokenty Kantor, manager at DANMAX beamline

 We look forward to see you online and hope you enjoy the talk!